Renumeration report

 10 %

-Performance criteria for the CEO’s variable remuneration are intended to promote achievement of Peab’s strategic targets and long-term value creation.
-For the year 2024 TSEK 938 has been expensed for remuneration related to LTI programs for the CEO.
+The performance criteria for the Chief Executive Officer’s variable remuneration are intended to promote the achievement of Peab’s strategic objectives and long-term value creation.
+For 2025, recognised remuneration expense relating to the LTI programmes for the Chief Executive Officer amounted to SEK 1,969 thousand (938).

 Principle terms